RadhikaG1604/TellingStories/README.md

 # Portfolio
 Welcome to my public portfolio for "Telling Stories with Data" at CMU!
 This space is where I showcase my work, and I'm excited to share it with you.

-As you explore my projects, you will find engaging and informative data-driven narratives that highlight my passion for storytelling with data.
+As you explore my projects, you will find engaging and informative data-driven visualizations that highlight my passion for storytelling with data.
 If you're looking for someone who can transform data into compelling narratives, you've come to the right place.

 Catch a glimpse of my work @https://radhikag1604.github.io/TellingStories/

 # About me